QRamadan/MoPrivFair-ConflictsDetection/README.md

  * In the STS tool, do *File→ Import → project → next → select the "telemedicine.exp" file from your desktop*.
  * The projects contains two SecBPMN2 models namely, "SoSyM19-PaperExample.bpmnl" and Full_annotatedModel.bpmnl".
  * The project contains a catalog of domain-independent anti-patterns.
- * To run a conflict analysis open the SecBPMN2 model you want to analyse from the following directory: */SoSym19-telemedicine/Models/SecBPMN2/Business process/*
+ * To run a conflict analysis open the SecBPMN2 model you want to analyze from the following directory: */SoSym19-telemedicine/Models/SecBPMN2/Business process/*
  * In the STS tool, do *Analysis→ Check Security Policy*.
- * The conflicts analysis will take few minitues.
+ * The conflict  analysis will take a few minutes.
 Once the analysis is finish press *OK*
- * The analysis result will be shown as texuall messages in new window.
+ * The analysis result will be shown as textual messages in a new window.
 The messages will be of two types "Error" or "Warning".
-The former represnts conflict while the later represent potential conflict.
+The former represents  conflict while the later represents potential conflict.
  * To view the anti-patterns find the following dirctory */SoSyM19-telemedicine/Models/SecBPMN2/Conflicts_Patterns*